pyrmont/testament/api.md

 respective calls to a setup function and a teardown function before and after the forms in the body.

+The function can be called by itself and will use the function set with `set-result-printer` to print the result of running the test if there is a failure (a default printing function will be called if no function has been set).
+If the test is successful, no result is printed.

 In addition to creating a function, `deftest` registers the test in the 'test suite'.
 Testament's test suite is a global table of tests that have been registered by `deftest`.
 When a user calls `run-tests!` without specifying any